alexandreklotz/QuickDesk/DEV_CHANGELOG.md

 # QuickDesk Lite Coding Changelog
 ***
+### 25/05/2022

+__NOTE__ : Some returns in the ServiceImpl classes need to be checked.
+Some may return an object when a null/error should be returned.
+Error management will be coded next => an `ErrorService` and `ErrorServiceImpl` or something along those lines will be created.
+It will be used by methods in other services to return errors/messages.

+* Implementation of methods in `TicketQueueServiceImpl`.
+Some methods seem wrong, needs testing.
+* Creation of `ContractServiceImpl, DeviceServiceImpl`.
+A few methods need to be tested/corrected and some need to be finalized.

+***
+### 23/05/2022
+*Minor modifications in preparation for the next changes to come.
+No push*

+* Creation of `TicketQueueServiceImpl`.
+***
 ### 17/05/2022
 *Quick changes.
 The @Override bean was missing at some places, completed the "SetDefaultValue" in `DefaultValueServiceImpl` aswell as in the other services impl.*
 ***